Marvin1912/wildfly_domain/README.md

 - High Availability: Shows how to enable high availability features and failover mechanisms in a WildFly Domain setup.
 - Management and Monitoring: Provides examples of managing and monitoring the domain using WildFly management tools and interfaces.

+Furthermore, this repository serves to lay the foundation for a home application.
+The basic infrastructure is represented via the following architecture description.

 ![Infrastructure](Infrastruktur.png?raw=true "Infrastructure")